ISTA-SPiDerS/chain-execution-benchmark/workloads/p2p/README.md

 # P2P Benchmark

 The Peer-to-Peer Benchmark simulates a unique distribution of users transacting with eachother.
-The data is based on the peer-to-peer transaction behaviour on the Ethereum blockchain over the course of 2022.
+The data is based on the peer-to-peer transaction behaviour on the Ethereum blockchain over the course of 2022 and represents the average resource access distribution every 1000 block

 In the p2p_workload.rs file there are two vectors describing the distribution of senders and receivers.